FreeFem/FreeFem-doc/docs/tutorial/rotating_hill.md

 }
 ```

-Notice the new keyword `set` to specify a solver in this framework; the modifier `init` is used to tell the solver that the matrix has not changed (init=true), and the name parameter are the same that in problem definition (see. \ref{def problem})
+Notice the new keyword `:::freefem set` to specify a solver in this framework; the modifier `:::freefem init` is used to tell the solver that the matrix has not changed (init=true), and the name parameter are the same that in problem definition (see. \ref{def problem})

 **Finite Volume Methods** can also be handled with FreeFem++ but it requires programming.